What is Henna Hair Dye? : Going Natural

-You may have heard a lot about using henna powder to dye your hair, but before you start colouring, make sure you know exactly what henna is, what kind of henna is right for you, and how to get the best results on your hair.
+You may have heard a lot about using henna powder to dye your hair, but before you start colouring, make sure you know exactly what henna hair dye is, what kind of henna is right for you, and how to get the best results on your hair.

 The natural hair dye phenomenon is one of the biggest hair colour trends right now.
 And it makes sense: people want to know exactly what they are applying to their hair, and what they’re washing down the drain.
 Simpler is better, for our bodies and the environment, right?
 Yes, but it’s still important to know exactly what your hair is going to look like afterwards.
 Without the right information, you might be happy with your ethical choice, but not so pleased with the final colour.